 Source: ktMINE IP Platform

-Buy it for Christmas….
-Keep it for years to come
+Buy it for Christmas and Save for Years to Come

 Traditional decoration and lighting brands tout their product’s longevity as people tire of dishing out cash for the same items year after year when they break.
 One company is trying to break our use of outdated plug-in light strands and replace them with a fully customizable, battery-powered tree that should save you time and money on powering lights.